andrewboltachev/mega-copy/README.md

 2. `file-ren`
 Make replacements inside of files accroding to replace map in-place
 3. `file-copy`
-Find files that have the pattern inside of it (e.g. `property-sale-data.js`) copy it, applying replace map to filename and contents (resulting file will be called `sales-order-data.js`)
+Find files that have the pattern inside of it (e.g. `property-sale-data.js`) and copy it, applying replace map to filename and contents (resulting file will be called `sales-order-data.js`)

 Hints
 =====